 Challenges for property managers

 Drug dealing and “cooking” are other problems that are getting worse, and the chemicals used can be quite harmful.
-A property manager is likely to come across a few challenging tenants throughout time, which makes their job much more challenging.
+A property manager often encounters difficult tenants over time, making their job even harder.

 Long Hours